GamesCreed

 The Xbox Management Team.

 In addition to this, it is quite clear that Bobby Kotick will not be punished for the role he served in cultivating the horrible work environment.
-In fact it wouldn’t be remiss to mention that he had gotten off far easier than I imagine anyone familiar with the situation had hoped.
+It wouldn’t be remiss to mention that he had gotten off far easier than I imagine anyone familiar with the situation had hoped.
 Instead of being punished, he received a portion of $70bn, money that 99% of the population could not even fathom possessing.

 Moreover, supposedly, Bobby Kotick will remain CEO of Activision at least until the deal fully closes.
 Ultimately, it is quite clear that whilst in many ways Xbox’s purchase of the company is a positive, both financially and morally, there are still many issues within the company that seem to coalesce throughout the entire business.

 It is Xbox’s responsibility now to deal with all of the issues that Activision Blizzard has chosen to forcefully ignore for months.
-With luck we should see Xbox hopefully do what is: ethically, socially and undisputedly, right.
+With luck, we should see Xbox hopefully do what is: ethically, socially,and undisputedly, right.

 TAGGED:Activision BlizzardRaven Studios